yakloinsteak/morris-site/dances/barrows-house.md

     - Castlering Caper
 dance_origin:
 ---
-## History
-Written by Marlboro Morris and Sword.
-Named after [Barrows House Inn and Restaurant](https://www.barrowshouse.com/) in Dorset, VT, where the dance was created.

-## Videos

-Virtuale #1 video, distanced with 2 sets at Marlboro College

-Virtuale #2 video, on shore of Retreat Meadows

 ## Structure
 Main Idea: Three person jig in a triangle (pointed up: one in front, two in back).
 Rotate clockwise after each part.
 Capers progress counter-clockwise.